Meet our BOOST global street team of advocates and champions.

 Kaitlin is a Coordinator with the 21st Century OST Programs at North Middle and Central High School.
 She has a bachelor’s degree in Elementary Education from the University of Wyoming.
 Her passion for OST stemmed from helping students, watching them grow, and letting them practice skills in a safe environment away from judgment.
 She serves on the South Dakota School Age Care Alliance board, helping connect other SD OST programs to quality training and networking opportunities.

-Richmond is a native of Charleston, SC, who recently relocated to Los Angeles, CA continuing 16 years of dedication, commitment, and service in leadership in the Expanded Learning and Afterschool (OST) Field.
-Upon arriving to Los Angeles, CA, Richmond immediately hit the ground running, serving the students and communities supporting the ELOP programs, following his current appointment as the Associate Director of Programs with Woodcraft Rangers, overseeing multi-school district partnerships.
+Richmond is a native of Charleston, SC, now in Los Angeles, CA, continuing 17 years of dedication, commitment, and service in leadership in the Expanded Learning and Afterschool (OST) Field.
+Upon arriving to Los Angeles, CA, Richmond immediately hit the ground running, serving the students and communities supporting ELOP, ASES, and 21st CCLC programs as an Associate Director of programs overseeing multi-school district partnerships.
+He now serves as the Director of After School Care with Scoot Education.

 Gabriela Delgado, Director, Student Services and Programs (she/her/hers)